 Response Linearization Look Up Tables are optional additional files that accompany Calibration Parameter Files (CPF) and contain a mapping look up table to linearize the output of the OLI detectors.
 This is done to increase the range of Digital Number (DN) values for preciseness and limit the number of saturated pixels to true saturations, and on the dark end, limit it to missing data.
 Non-linearity characterization uses a series of variable integration time observations of the solar diffuser and corresponding shutter observations to generate a remapping for every digital number (4096 values per detector) for every detector.

 Definitive Ephemeris is used to geometrically correct Landsat 4-5 Thematic Mapper and Landsat 7 data.
 An ephemeris is a set of data that provides the assigned places of a celestial body (including a manmade satellite) for regular intervals.
 In Landsat 7, definitive ephemeris shows the position and velocity of the satellite in one-minute intervals.
-Section 11.3.7 of the Landsat 7 Data Users Handbook provides more details on definitive ephemeris.
+More information on definitive ephemeris can be found in the Landsat 7 Data Users Handbook.